Smoke Shop Retailer Tips and Tricks (And the Worst Things You Can Do for Your Shop)

-Even if you have a main display for a product somewhere else in your shop, put a smaller display at your register as well.
-While a customer might come into your shop to buy something completely different, he or she will have a tough time passing up the opportunity to pick up a favorite product on the way out the door.
+Even if you have a prominent display for a product somewhere else in your shop, put a smaller display at your register.
+Then, while a customer might come into your shop to buy something completely different, they will have a tough time passing up the opportunity to pick up a favorite product on the way out the door.

 6. Set up Signage and Displays

-Products that should be top sellers can get stuck in the doldrums if you don’t promote them properly.
+Products that should be top sellers can get stuck in the doldrums if you don't promote them properly.
 Many rolling paper manufacturers and other smoking accessory brands provide bright, attractive displays to promote their products.
-If you have a bad habit of throwing these displays in the trash every time you receive a shipment, you’ll need to take a long look in the mirror and reevaluate your priorities.
+If you have a terrible habit of throwing these displays in the trash every time you receive a shipment, you'll need to look in the mirror and reevaluate your priorities.

 7. Finesse Your Décor

 Take a look online for pictures of successful smoke shops, and put together some ideas for how you want your shop to look.
-You can use platforms like Pinterest to put together groups of pictures that convey the décor style you’re going for, and you can then put these ideas into practice with simple materials that you can find on Amazon or eBay.
+You can use platforms like Pinterest to put together groups of pictures that convey the décor style you're going for.
+You can then put these ideas into practice with simple materials that you can find on Amazon or eBay.

 The Social Factor

-Social media is playing a bigger and bigger role in business every year.
-Plus, it’s always been important for shop owners to become active members of their communities.
+Social media plays a more prominent and significant role in business every year.
+Plus, it's always been important for shop owners to become active members of their communities.
 Here are a few ways that you can capitalize on the social aspects of your business:

 1. Get Started on Instagram

-If your shop isn’t on Instagram, it should be.
-The number of businesses that use Instagram for marketing doubled in 2017, which attests to this platforms effectiveness as a selling platform.
+If your shop isn't on Instagram, it should be.
+The number of businesses that use Instagram for marketing doubled in 2017, attesting to this platform's effectiveness as a selling platform.

-Instagram’s image-based interface is great for showing off products, and your business profile on this platform has a built-in store that you can use to sell your products to people all over the country.
-The best aspect of Instagram for smoke shops, however, is influencer marketing.
+Instagram's image-based interface is excellent for showing off products, and your business profile on this platform has a built-in store that you can use to sell your products to people all over the country.
+However, the best aspect of Instagram for smoke shops is influencer marketing.

 Influencers are Instagram users who influence their followers to try products.
 These users have good reputations with their followers, and a single recommendation from the right influencer can result in dozens or even hundreds of sales.

 Watch out for fake influencers.
-Lots of Instagram influencers buy followers or fake their follower counts, and you can use tools like Social Blade to make sure that an influencer is all he or she is cracked up to be.
+Lots of Instagram influencers buy followers or fake their follower counts, and you can use tools like Social Blade to make sure that an influencer is all they are cracked up to be.

 2. Update Your Website

 While your customers might mostly use platforms like Google, Facebook, and Instagram to learn more about you, having an attractive website is one of the best ways to appear bonafide.
-Even if you don’t sell products on your website, welcoming curious customers to your shop with a polished digital presence will establish you as one of the best smoke shop proprietors in your community.
+Even if you don't sell products on your website, welcoming curious customers to your shop with a polished digital presence will establish you as one of your community's best smoke shop proprietors.